 - Are you aware of all the associated costs and regulatory implications for each SMSF trustee structure?

 - What assets do you wish to invest in (e.g. property or shares)?
 Some structures are better suited to different types of investing.

 - What would happen if one of the trustees were to leave the fund or pass away?

 - Will you have other assets outside of your SMSF?
 And what protections do you have in place to protect these in case a claim is made against your fund?
 In an individual structure your assets outside of your fund are not protected from liability claims.

 This is not an exhaustive list of considerations, but merely a sample of some of the things you will need to consider – too many to cover here.
 Therefore, it’s important to seek advice before proceeding with your decision.

 How we can help with your SMSF

-Alternatively, we offer a range of free SMSF strategy and investment seminars* that may interest you as well.
+Alternatively, we offer a range of SMSF strategy and investment seminars* that may interest you as well.